jaredwray/cacheable/packages/flat-cache/README.md

 # FlatCache Options (FlatCacheOptions)
-- `ttl` - The time to live for the cache in milliseconds.
+- `ttl?` - The time to live for the cache in milliseconds.
 Default is `0` which means no expiration
-- `lruSize` - The number of items to keep in the cache.
+- `lruSize?` - The number of items to keep in the cache.
 Default is `0` which means no limit
-- `useClone` - If `true` it will clone the data before returning it.
+- `useClone?` - If `true` it will clone the data before returning it.
 Default is `false`
-- `expirationInterval` - The interval to check for expired items in the cache.
+- `expirationInterval?` - The interval to check for expired items in the cache.
 Default is `0` which means no expiration
-- `persistInterval` - The interval to save the data to disk.
+- `persistInterval?` - The interval to save the data to disk.
 Default is `0` which means no persistence
-- `cacheDir` - The directory to save the cache files.
+- `cacheDir?` - The directory to save the cache files.
 Default is `./cache`
-- `cacheId` - The id of the cache.
+- `cacheId?` - The id of the cache.
 Default is `cache1`
+- `parse?` - The function to parse the data.
+Default is `flatted.parse`
+- `stringify?` - The function to stringify the data.
+Default is `flatted.stringify`

 # API